 4. Hydrogen Peroxide and Baking Soda

-If hydrogen peroxide and baking soda are both such great whitening ingredients, it just makes sense to add them together for a powerful at-home whitener.
+If hydrogen peroxide and baking soda are both such great whitening agents, it just makes sense to add them together for a powerful at-home whitener.
 Simply mix one part hydrogen peroxide with one part baking soda and use in place of your normal toothpaste.
 This can be done once a day for fresher breath and whiter teeth.

 5. Coconut Oil Pulling

 Oil pulling is an ancient method of promoting whiter and healthier teeth that has recently become very popular.
 Coconut oil contains lauric acid, which naturally kills bad bacteria that can yellow your teeth.
 It is also said that the oil pulling technique can remove toxins from your body and promote healthy gums.
 While not a traditional whitening agent, the coconut oil creates a barrier on your teeth that prevents plaque and stains from sticking.
 Simply place a tablespoon of coconut oil (the solid oil will melt quickly in your mouth, but liquid oil is also available) in your mouth and swish it, pulling it through your teeth, for about 15 minutes.
 When finished, spit the used oil into the trash can.
 Although 15 minutes can seem like a long time, doing this while getting dressed or performing other chores makes it easier.